MATCH SHAREHOLDER ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In Match Group, Inc. To Contact The Firm

-New York, New York--(Newsfile Corp. - October 18, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Match Group, Inc. (NASDAQ: MTCH) ("Match" or the "Company") of the December 2, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - October 23, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH) of the December 2, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in Match stock or options between August 6, 2019 and September 25, 2019 and would like to discuss your legal rights, click here: www.faruqilaw.com/MTCH.
 There is no cost or obligation to you.